-- Pursue Scottish Government for effective national strategy / guidance / specifications on fleet decarbonisation and rollout of appropriate and future-proofed supporting infrastructure.
-This should include legislation to manage on-street charging provision and provision of chargers in new developments. - Working with the private sector and partners to develop a regional electric vehicle investment and charging strategy, with associated technical guidance, including a spatial strategy across the area for long journey rapid charging facilities and for local area hub / community charging. - Develop and coordinate a regional information strategy including messaging around the need to ensure EVs are not regarded as a green light to increased car use and the range of issues associated with this. - Collate data / knowledge around green hydrogen / fuel cell technology, EV charging technology (e.g. on street / at home / workplace / forecourt) and regularly monitor both emerging technology and trends. - Facilitate pilot projects to encourage transition to alternative fuels for all modes. - Support alternative fuels for modes such as commercial vehicles and buses by actively engaging in and funding pilot projects across the region.
+- Engage with Scottish Government for effective national strategy / guidance / specifications on fleet decarbonisation and rollout of appropriate and future-proofed supporting infrastructure.
+This should include legislation to manage on-street charging provision and provision of chargers in new developments. - Work with the private sector and partners to develop a regional electric vehicle (and e-bike) investment and charging strategy, with associated technical guidance, including a spatial strategy across the area for long journey rapid charging facilities and for local area hub / community charging - Develop and coordinate a regional information strategy including messaging around the need to ensure EVs are not regarded as a green light to increased car use and the range of issues associated with this.
+Strategy includes highlighting the potential of e-bikes and e-cargo bikes as viable modes of passenger and freight transport. - SEStran and its partners will seek to engage with national governments around suitable taxation measures for ICEs, EVs and alternative fuelled vehicles and how they could potentially be applied as demand management measures - Collate data / knowledge around green hydrogen / fuel cell technology, EV charging technology (e.g. on street / at home / workplace / forecourt) and regularly monitor both emerging technology and trends - Facilitate pilot projects to encourage transition to alternative fuels for all modes - Support alternative fuels for modes such as commercial vehicles and buses by actively engaging in and funding pilot projects across the region